JuliaPhylo/PhyloNetworks.jl/README.md

 - the [latest documentation](https://crsl4.github.io/PhyloNetworks.jl/latest)
-- the [wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki) for a step-by-step tutorial (June 2016) with background on networks
+- the [wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki) for a step-by-step tutorial (July 2018) with background on networks
 - the [google group](https://groups.google.com/forum/#!forum/phylonetworks-users)
   for common questions.
 Join the group to post/email your questions, or to receive information on new versions, bugs fixed, etc.